rookie-progger/wireframing/README.md

 Figma makes it easy to go from a low-fidelity sketch to a high-fidelity, interactive wireframe.
 Its simple interface, powerful features, and collaboration tools make it ideal for individuals and teams working on UI/UX projects.

 Whether you're just sketching out ideas or building a detailed app prototype, Figma supports every step of the design process.

+## Benefits of Wireframing in Software Development

+Wireframing plays a vital role in the software development process by providing a clear visual foundation before any code is written.
+It helps developers, designers, and stakeholders stay aligned throughout the project lifecycle.

+### 1. Guides the Design and Development Process

+Wireframes give developers a clear picture of what needs to be built.
+They outline the **structure**, **navigation**, and **core functionality** of the application before any actual development begins.

+**Example:**
+In the high-fidelity wireframe example shown earlier, each screen (like Login, Home, and Reservation) clearly defines what elements are required—such as text fields, buttons, and images.
+Developers can use these visual cues to plan UI components and backend logic efficiently.

+### 2. Improves Communication Between Team Members

+Wireframes act as a **common visual language** between developers, designers, and product managers.
+Everyone can see and discuss the same thing, making it easier to understand the app’s flow and features.

+**Example:**
+Instead of just saying “Add a login screen,” a wireframe shows exactly what that screen looks like, what fields are needed, where the buttons go, and what happens after the user clicks "Sign In."
+This reduces confusion and speeds up implementation.

+### 3. Reduces Rework and Saves Time

+By identifying layout problems and missing features early, wireframes help avoid costly changes during development.

+**Example:**
+If a reservation screen lacks a confirmation step, this can be caught and fixed in the wireframe—before developers invest time building it incorrectly.

+---

+Wireframing is more than just a design step—it's a development strategy that keeps projects on track, efficient, and aligned across all teams.